Ray Eames: The Eames Office's Legacy

 While the Eames Office is most widely known for its furniture, the design philosophy of Ray and Charles was far more holistic, and not limited to furnishings.
 Inventively, the scope of the work included film making, information design, and design theory.
 The New York Times wrote in 2015 that “by the mid-1950s, the Eameses had become as indispensable to the American computer company IBM as they were to Herman Miller,” which has continued to produce their furniture.
 Ray and Charles believed that design was “a way of life,” and they applied that belief to everything they did.

-Furthermore, the Eameses' deep appreciation for craftsmanship was fueled by research trips to India, Japan, and Mexico.
+Furthermore, the Eames' deep appreciation for craftsmanship was fueled by research trips to India, Japan, and Mexico.

 Dedicated to designing high-quality objects, Ray and Charles were “fellow workaholics.”
-For the armrests of Eames Lounge Chair alone, they experimented with13 different versions before arriving at the final design.
+For the armrests of Eames Lounge Chair alone, they experimented with 13 different versions before arriving at the final design.